 Christmas is the time to dig out our traditional family recipes, make some new traditions and indulge in all things sweet.
 These easy Christmas chocolate rice puffs belong to the first category; it’s my great grandma’s recipe (tweaked to my immense chocolate craving).
-She’ll be 99 years old next year, how crazy is that!
 This recipe has been in my family forever, and we only make them during Christmas, so it’s the ultimate Christmas treat for me.

 Easy Christmas Chocolate Rice Puffs are a sweet treat that is easily whipped together and perfect for make ahead.
 If you get a surprise visit, you will always have some delicious treat at hand.
 They are also gluten free making them even more versatile!
 You freeze these and can eat them frozen.
 I prefer to eat them cold but not super frozen, like 10 minutes on the counter and they are ready.

-Melt the coconut fat / hardened coconut oil (it’s the same thing) until liquid.
+Melt the coconut oil until liquid.
 Cool 5 minutes before adding it to the egg mixture.
 Then you add in vanilla extract, strong coffee and unsweetened cocoa powder.
 Give it a mix before adding in the puffed rice (see under headline below if you’re uncertain about puffed rice).
 Carefully fold in the puffed rice.

 Shape the mixture into balls (or whatever shape you want).
 I shape them into large handfuls, but any size will do.
 Place them on a parchment lined baking sheet and cool.
 Either cool in the refrigerator or you can freeze them.
 You can eat them right out of the freezer, no need to thaw.
 Although I like to place them on the counter for 10 minutes to get a more creamy, chocolatey texture when biting into them.